jkkummerfeld/berkeley-parser-analyser/README.md

 ![Image of system terminal output](http://www.jkk.name/images/example_analysis_output.png)

 I am continuing to work on this so if you have questions (or find bugs!) please let me know.
-Some questions are answered in the <a href='https://code.google.com/p/berkeley-parser-analyser/source/browse/FAQ.txt'>FAQ.txt</a> file.
-If you can't find an answer there, please mail me.

 ## Running the System